Odsal Stadium: 1996–2019: Super League and Championship eras

 At the dawn of the Super League era in 1996, Bradford Northern, now renamed the Bradford Bulls, wanted to attract new sponsors but had poor and outdated hospitality suites.
-In 2000, the club announced plans to build hospitality suites at the South End of the stadium, which would mean building on the track around the pitch, effectively ending speedway's association with Bradford.
+In 2000, the club announced plans to build hospitality suites at the South Bank of the stadium, which would mean building on the track and garages around the pitch, effectively ending speedway's association with Bradford.
 Construction started in 2001 and was completed in 2002, with Bradford Bulls playing two seasons at Valley Parade.

-After London won the right to host the 2012 Summer Olympics, plans were put in place in 2008 for an Olympic Legacy Park at Odsal, which would mean redeveloping the stadium and the Richard Dunn Leisure Centre opposite; these plans never came to fruition and a Legacy Park was built in Sheffield instead.
+Plans were put in place in 2009 to redevelop the stadium and the Richard Dunn Leisure Centre opposite as part of the Odsal Sports Village complex; two proposals, both incorporating the stadium and leisure centre redevelopments as well as a new 120-bed hotel, would have seen either a new all-seater stadium with capacity for 18,000 developed by raising the pitch level by 15 m or the existing stadium renovated with a new seated east stand and cantilevered roof.
+These plans never came to fruition after funding for the scheme was withdrawn by Bradford City Council and used to build two new special schools.

-In 2012, Bradford Bulls encountered severe financial difficulties, causing the to step in and purchase the leasehold to Odsal Stadium.
+In 2012, Bradford Bulls encountered severe financial difficulties, causing the RFL to step in and purchase the leasehold to Odsal Stadium.
 Since being relegated to the RFL Championship in 2014, their problems intensified.
 In early 2017 the Bulls were formally liquidated and a new phoenix club was formed by Andrew Chalmers, who announced plans to redevelop Odsal into a venue fit for Super League and international rugby league, however, like previous plans, they were shelved.

 Nearby association football club Bradford (Park Avenue) A.F.C., whose current home venue is the Bradford City Council-owned football ground Horsfall Stadium had on several occasions discussed relocating to Odsal, most recently in 2018, however they repeatedly decided against such a move, leaving Odsal as a single-rent, single-use stadium.